 In addition to the above list, architectural decisions should already be made for:

-High Availability (HA) with Data Guard, cloning, clustering or another secondary solution that meets SLAs for uptime for Recovery Time Objective (RTO).
+High Availability (HA) with Data Guard, cloning, clustering, or another secondary solution that meets SLAs for uptime for Recovery Time Objective (RTO).

 A Disaster Recovery solution, such as offsite backups, a DR database copy, volume snapshots that meet Recovery Point Objective (RPO).